 In Ayurveda, the span of life is described to be determined special signs.

-The utility of this science is to help maintain the health of a healthy individual and cure the disease of the patient.[25-26]
+The utility of this science is to help maintain the health of a healthy individual and to cure the illness of the diseased.[25-26]

 Ayurveda or the science of life is eternal because of the following: